 Dizziness may also occur later in your pregnancy if you lie on your back, allowing the weight of the baby to press on your vena cava (a large vein that carries blood from your lower body to your heart).

-There are a number of things you can do to reduce the amount of dizziness you may experience.
+There are a number of tips you can follow to reduce the frequency of dizziness during your pregnancy.

-Here are some helpful suggestions to reduce dizziness during pregnancy:
+Here are some helpful suggestions to reduce dizziness:

 - Avoid standing for long periods.
 If you must stand, make sure that you keep your feet moving to help increase circulation

-- Get up slowly from either sitting or lying down (This is very important when you are getting out of the bath)
+- Get up slowly from either sitting or lying down (this is especially important when you are getting out of the bath)

 - Eat regularly.
 Avoid long periods between meals; it is better to snack throughout the day